Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Calaway Park

-Western Canada’s largest amusement park lies on the western edge of the city and is a manageable size that’s easy to navigate.
-This popular attraction a wise choice during Stampede when you’re keen to escape the crowds or are plum tuckered out of cowboy culture.
+Western Canada’s largest amusement park lies on the western edge of the city and is manageable in size and easy to navigate.
+This popular attraction is a wise choice during Stampede when you’re keen to escape the crowds or are plum-tuckered out of cowboy culture.

-Best is they operate a campsite (with mountain views!) next to the park, allowing campers to fall out of trailer and be first on the rides.
+The best part is that they operate a campsite (with mountain views!) next to the park, allowing campers to leave their trailers and be first on the rides.

 rollercoaster calgary